Innovative Approach to Health Care at AdventHealth Celebration

 Although robotics is not used for the most aggressive pleural mesothelioma surgeries, it can be used as a final diagnostic tool before surgery.
 It also is used for many of the cancers being treated at AdventHealth Celebration.

 The facility in Celebration is home to the collaborative cancer research program that includes both AdventHealth and Moffitt Cancer Center.
 Heading up the program is medical oncologist Dr. George Simon.

 Mesothelioma Clinical Trials at AdventHealth Celebration

-- A multi-center phase II clinical trial studying the effectiveness of using nivolumab (Opdivo) and ipilimumab (Yervoy) in a combination treatment for rare cancers such as mesothelioma.
+- A multicenter phase II clinical trial studying the effectiveness of using nivolumab (Opdivo) and ipilimumab (Yervoy) in combination for rare cancers such as mesothelioma.